Choosing the Best Crochet Hook Sizes

-Once you've learned the basics and are ready to put your skills to the test, check out this collection of beginner crochet patterns.
+Once you've learned the basics of crochet hook sizes and are ready to put your skills to the test, check out this collection of beginner crochet patterns.

 - Steel: These crochet hook sizes are usually reserved for fine thread crocheting, such as doilies.

 - Aluminum: This is likely the most "generic" hook choice.
 Aluminum hooks are available in a large range of sizes.
 It's a popular choice (espcially for beginners) because the yarn glides smoothly and quickly.

 - Plastic: Another popular choice and generally the most cost-effective.
 Plastic hooks are available in all the common sizes, as well as jumbo hooks.

 - Bamboo: Llightweight and warm in the hand; these are available in all sizes except the smallest and jumbo sizes.